Our initiatives so far

 Made in the UK

 We’ve invested in UK factories and suppliers wherever we can.
-It isn’t a flag waving exercise, it’s a genuine effort to keep manufacturing local, thereby creating jobs, building communities, and slashing transportation costs left, right, and centre.
+It isn’t a flag waving exercise, it’s a genuine effort to keep manufacturing local, thereby creating jobs, building communities, and slashing transportation costs and emissions left, right, and centre.
 Take our mattresses for example; they’re crafted in Manchester, with titanium micro springs from Leeds, airy foam layers from Middleton and soft wool layers from Yorkshire.

 And it’s a principle we’re committed to, however much we grow and expand as a business in the future.
 For Simba, going global means staying local.